Dave Phillips (ice hockey): Playing career

 On 8 April 2010, it was confirmed that Phillips had agreed to a one-year deal with fellow AHL team, the Chicago Wolves for the 2010–11 season.
 Phillips was then assigned to the Walleye of the ECHL to begin the 2010 season.
 After appearing in one game with the Wolves in November he was returned to Toledo.
 With only five points in 31 games with the Walleye, on 12 November, Phillips was reassigned by the Wolves to fellow ECHL team, the Gwinnett Gladiators.
 On 25 December, Dave was released from his contract with the Wolves and shortly joined fellow AHL team, the Lake Erie Monsters, on a professional try out on 5 January 2011.
 After posting three assists in 10 games with the Monsters, Phillips returned to the Gladiators.
 Towards the end of his first stint with the Monsters, Phillips signed with Australian-based team, the Adelaide Adrenaline, for the forthcoming 2011 season on 12 January 2011.

 On 10 May 2011, it was announced that Phillips would be returning to Britain and the Elite Ice Hockey League with the Coventry Blaze.

 After the Hull Stingrays announced they would not take part in the 2015–16 season, who Phillips was to play for, it was made public that the newly reformed Manchester Storm along with Matty Davies would sign both players for the coming season.

 In 2016, Phillips signed with the Sheffield Steelers, remaining with the team until 2020.
-However, following the suspension of the 2020-21 Elite League season, Phillips signed abroad for a third time after agreeing to join Hungarian Erste Liga side Dunaújvárosi Acélbikák.
+However, following the suspension of the 2020–21 Elite League season, Phillips signed abroad for a third time after agreeing to join Hungarian Erste Liga side Dunaújvárosi Acélbikák.

 In February 2021, Phillips moved to Sweden to sign for Hockeyettan side Karlskrona HK.
 Later that month, Phillips signed for UK NIHL side Sheffield Steeldogs ahead of their Spring Cup series, before returning to the Sheffield Steelers in time for the 2021 Elite Series.

+In May 2023, Phillips became the sixth men's Great Britain ice hockey player to win 100 senior caps, a milestone he reached at the 2023 IIHF World Championship Division I.

+Phillips then re-joined the Belfast Giants ahead of the 2023–24 Elite League season.

+In June 2024, Phillips joined hometown team the Hull Seahawks ahead of the 2024–25 NIHL season.

+Phillips made his return to Sheffield ice hockey when he signed with the Sheffield Steeldogs for the 2025-26 season.